Me, doing my best digital nomad impression living my location independent life

 - Register through specific websites – there are many online sites to register with such as Fivvr, Airtasker, Upwork, Freelancer, FlexJobs and Remote to name a few.

-How to be a Digital Nomad
+What Do You Need to be a Digital Nomad

 In my opinion to be a digital nomad you need two things.
-Firstly skills that you can use on an on-line platform and secondly, the right equipment that allows you to work on-line.
+Firstly, skills that you can use on an on-line platform and secondly, the right equipment that allows you to work on-line.

 Everyone has skills, even if you don’t realise it.
 You then adapt these skills to an on-line platform.
 And if you don’t have skills you can always do a course to help you get skills.
 For instance, I like to write and travel so I did a travel writing course and then a proofreading and editing course.
 Now I offer writing services and proofreading skills via an on-line platform, my website.
 And I have a number of clients that I provide travel articles for and also I proofread other people’s work.
 The best part is, I get paid to do these things and even better is I can do them from wherever I may be.
 I also have a travel writing course I teach.
 Find details about my travel writing course here.